open-company/open-company-interaction/README.md

 To use the webhook from Slack with local development, you need to run the [Slack Router service](https://github.com/open-company/open-company-slack-router).

+You will then need to subscribe the SQS queue to the correct SNS topic.
+See the Slack Router service README.

 ## Technical Design